 - Similar to Django templates.- Jinja is actually inspired by Django templates, so there's a lot of common ground between the two systems.
 Powerful features like template inheritance and blocks work in the same way, so there's a smaller learning curve to use Jinja in Django projects than you might realize.
 In addition, security features (e.g. auto-escaping) are also tightly integrated into Jinja, just like they are in Django templates.

 - Asynchronous execution.- Templates can sometimes load a lot of data or use functions that take a long time to run, causing delays in templates that must 'wait' for backing tasks to finish (i.e. they're synchronous).
-Jinja templates support asynchronous execution, which allows backing tasks to run their course -- without holding-back templates -- and later reconvene with templates when finished.
-Note this feature requires the use of asynchronous generators which is only available in Python 3.6 or newer releases.
+Jinja templates support asynchronous execution -- via asynchronous generators -- which allow backing tasks to run their course -- without holding-back templates -- and later reconvene with templates when finished.

 And now some Jinja template disadvantages:

 The remaining content for Django 4.0 is only available with a subscription.